-Read Full Review: Bambo Nature
+Read review: Bambo Nature

 Analysis and Test Results

 If you're a new or expecting parent, let us level with you: your baby is going to make a lot of poo.
+A lot.
 Way more than you realize.
 This vast amount of poo will need immediate and continuous containment to avoid turning your life into a complete bio-hazard zone.
 Sure, you can try to distinguish your new baby's facial expression for signs of impending explosions so you can rush them to a nearby toilet, but we think it is easier to employ a diaper to do the dirty work (literally) for you.

 Feeling overwhelmed?
 Stop reading this and jump to our buying advice article, How to Choose the Best Disposable Diaper.
 We wrote it for you.
 It provides a helpful overview of the options that are out there, and what you should be considering before making your final decision.